milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 Depending on the region in which you reside, one of the following eBay Affiliates is responsible for the collection and processing of your personal data in connection with the provision of our Services (except payment services for sellers).
 Your region of residence is determined based on your account registration address (where available) or your location (in all other cases):

 USA: eBay Inc., 2025 Hamilton Avenue, San Jose, CA 95125, USA
-Canada: eBay Canada Limited, 240 Richmond Street West, 2nd Floor Suite 02-100 Toronto, Ontario, M5V 1V6, Canada
+Canada: eBay Canada Limited, 155 Queens Quay East, 6th floor, Toronto ON M5A 0W4, Canada
 EU: eBay GmbH, Albert-Einstein-Ring 26, 14532 Kleinmachnow, Germany United Kingdom: eBay (UK) Limited, 1 More London Place, London, SE1 2AF, United Kingdom
 India: eBay Singapore Services Private Limited, 1 Raffles Quay, #18- 00, Singapore 048583